OlgaLT/online_shop_cypress/README.md

 ### Introduction
-This project is aimed at automating tests for an e-commerce site available at http://www.automationpractice.pl/index.php.
-The goal is to ensure the site's functionality, performance, and security through automated testing.
+This project is aimed to demonstrait my skills with test automation with Cypress.
+The playground is an e-commerce site available at http://www.automationpractice.pl/index.php.
+The goal is to check the site's functionality through automated testing and to demonstrate working flow from test design to automated tests and bug reporting.

 ### Setup and Installation